enthusiasticeva/colour-tree/README.md

-Assignment 2: Colour Trees
+Colour Trees
 --------------------------

-All submitted work must be *done individually* without consulting someone else's solutions in accordance with the University's [Academic Dishonesty and Plagiarism](https://sydney.edu.au/students/academic-dishonesty.html) policies.
+This was a project I did in my second year, in the context of a Data structures and Algorithms subject.

 ## Story

 We are asked to design a tree capable of storing a certain propagating colour.
-Which colour is propagated is determined by the colours sorted in its subtree.
+Which colour is propagated is determined by the colours stored in its subtree.
 There is a hierarchy of colours, and an ordering exists to determine which is the dominating colour that will be propagated.
 This tree is used to do some elemental property checking to run some "what if" scenarios.

 Informally, our implementation should support the following: